-We also picked some pears, one of the staff kindly showed our girls how to pick ripe pears and off they went, while we talked about the importance of getting children involved in growing and picking their own food.
-Unfortunately neither of us were paying attention to just how much the girls were picking and when we did notice, they had picked both of us a large shopping full to the top with pears.
+We also picked some pears, one of the staff kindly showed our girls how to pick ripe pears.
+Off they went, while we talked about the importance of getting children involved in growing and picking their own food.
+Unfortunately neither of us were paying enough attention to our girls and how much they were picking.
+When we did notice, they had picked both of us a large shopping full to the top with pears.
 Now I like pears, but there is a limit as to how much you can actually get through!
-On the drive home I realised I’d have to get my thinking head on and come up with ways to preserve the pears as we would never manage to eat them all, and I hate waste.
+On the drive home I realised I’d have to get my thinking head on and come up with ways to preserve the pears.
+We would never manage to eat them all, and I hate waste.

 Once poached these pears will keep for six months in a cold dark space.
 When I’m ready to use the pears for dessert I like to heat them gently through in the wine, I then remove them to a plate and turn the heat up and reduce the remaining wine to a more syrupy consistency.
 Plate the pears, pour over the syrup and serve with ice cream on the side.
 A quick and simple dessert for the busy festive period ahead.

 - 1200 g small pears (pared and cut in half)

 - 1 tsp whole cloves